menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Anniston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Anniston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Anniston is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Anniston who work in office and administrative support (34.33%), food service (19.40%), and healthcare suport services (13.43%).

 Setting & Lifestyle